To date, the ECSEL JU has established the following Lighthouse Initiatives:

-This article provides a brief summary of Lighthouse Initiatives: More details can be found via the appropriate project pages.
+This article provides a brief summary of Lighthouse Initiatives: more details can also be found via the appropriate project pages.

 What is a “Lighthouse Initiative”?